get-convex/migrations/README.md

 await migrations.cancel(ctx, internal.migrations.myMigration);
 ```

-#### Get the status of migrations
+### Get the status of migrations

-To see the status of migrations has progressed, you can query it via the CLI:
+To see the live status of migrations as they progress, you can query it via the CLI:

 ```sh
 npx convex run --component migrations public:getStatus --watch # --prod